Abandoned & Little-Known Airfields:

 as a rectangular property running northwest/southeast along the south side of the Sacramento Northern Railroad tracks.

-Dann also met the daughter of the former owner of the Capitol Sky Park.
+Dann Shively met the daughter of the former owner of the Capitol Sky Park.

-"Apparently, during the 1950s, it was a thriving airport as it was literally blocks from the state capitol."
+He remarked, "During the 1950s it was a thriving airport as it was literally blocks from the State Capitol."

 A 9/28/52 aerial view of Capitol Sky Park (from the UCSB Library) depicted the field as having a northwest/southeast runway,